-Here’s the scoop: Somerville is awesome, and not just because there are an endless number of fun things to do or because it’s far less expensive then downtown Boston or because it’s developed a chic, avant-garde vibe without losing it’s grit — though all of these things are true.
-The truly remarkable thing about Somerville is that although it’s made up of squares and neighborhoods that all have their own distinct personality, the whole of the city is more than the sum of it’s parts.
-Here are the top 5 reasons we think Somerville is one of the best neighborhoods around Boston to purchase a condo.
+Somerville is awesome.
+And that’s not just because there are an endless number of fun things to do… or because it’s far less expensive than downtown Boston… or because it’s developed a chic, avant-garde vibe without losing its grit — though all of these things are true.
+The truly remarkable thing about Somerville is that, although it’s made up of squares and neighborhoods that all have their own distinct personality, the whole of the city is more than the sum of its parts.
+Here are the top 4 reasons Somerville is one of Boston’s best neighborhoods.